danielabar/meblog/src/markdown/audit-rails-project-with-thoughtbot-skill.md

 I asked Claude to read both the audit report and the issue files I'd just generated, and propose a set of new labels:

 > read scratch/rails-audit/RAILS_AUDIT_REPORT.md
-> then quickly skin through all the issue md files in: scratch/rails-audit/issues
+> then quickly skim through all the issue md files in: scratch/rails-audit/issues
 > specifically at severity and category and just the problem statement
 > then look at what github issue labels are already available in this project
 > then writeup as sibling to the audit report a file like github-issue-new-labels.md and propose what new labels would be useful for later when we create all these issues, and choose colors as well i use dark theme

+Claude came back with eight labels across three groups: severity (high/medium/low), area (security/performance/testing/code-quality), and a single `audit` origin tag so I could later filter back to the source.

 <aside class="markdown-aside">
 For anything beyond a quick lookup, I usually ask Claude to write its answer to a markdown file under <code>scratch/</code> rather than just reply in the terminal.
 Formatted markdown is easier to skim than scrolling a session, and I can come back to it days later without hunting for the right conversation. <code>claude --resume</code> exists for picking up a session, but navigating a directory of named files is faster than scanning conversation summaries when I just want to re-read one specific answer.
 </aside>

-Claude came back with eight labels across three groups: severity (high/medium/low), area (security/performance/testing/code-quality), and a single `audit` origin tag so I could later filter back to the source.

 ### 3. Apply labels back to the issue files

 The label scheme lived in `github-issue-new-labels.md`.
 The issue files didn't know about it yet.
-So:
+So my next prompt was:

 > now update all the md files in scratch/rails-audit/issues with all the labels each should get